-\Due to the Lujan target replacement, there are significant uncertainties in flight path performance and availability; For DANCE (flight path 14), we will consider fast access proposals once the flight path 14 is reconfigured and the characterization is completed.
-If users are interested in DANCE experiments, they should directly contact the DANCE scientists.
+\Due to the Lujan target replacement, there are uncertainties in flight path performance and availability; DANCE (flight path 14) will be accepting proposals for the CY24 LANSCE run cycle, but proposers are strongly encouraged to discuss experimental conditions with the Instrument Scientist (Aaron Couture, acouture@lanl.gov) prior to preparing and submitting a proposal.
+The flightpath is preparing for realignment to match the new Mark-IV spallation target, but CY24 experimental conditions will be impacted by the current mismatch.
 For DICER (flight path 13), only proposals to use the standard DICER configuration are encouraged to submit in the current run cycle.
 For flight path 12, before submitting proposals, contact Instrument Scientist.

-Flight Path Description Instrument Email Telephone Scientist Flight Path 12 General purpose Jack Winkelbauer winkelba@lanl.gov 505-606-0023 Flight Path 13 Device for Indirect Capture Experiments on Radionuclides (DICER).
-Neutron total cross sections of radioactive nuclides Paul Koehler koehler@lanl.gov 505-606-0743 Flight Path 14: Detector for Advanced Neutron Capture Experiments (DANCE).
-Neutron capture cross sections on small samples of stable, rare, or radioactive nuclides and measurements of gamma- ray emission spectra Aaron Couture acouture@lanl.gov 505- 667-1730
+Flight Path Description Instrument Email Telephone

+Scientist

+Flight Path 12 General purpose, SPIDER, LENZ Sean Kuvin kuvin@lanl.gov 505-606-0990

+Flight Path 13 Device for Indirect Capture Athanasios thanos@lanl.gov 505-665-3114

+Experiments on Radionuclides Stamatopoulos

+(DICER).
+Neutron total cross

+sections of radioactive nuclides

+Flight Path 14 Detector for Advanced Neutron Aaron Couture acouture@lanl.gov 505- 667-1730

+Capture Experiments (DANCE).

+Neutron capture cross sections

+on small samples of stable, rare,

+or radioactive nuclides and

+measurements of gamma-ray

+emission spectra